How to Ensure Reliability of AI Applications: Strategies, Metrics, and the Maxim Advantage

 Challenges in Achieving AI Reliability

-• Non-determinism: Identical inputs can yield different outputs due to model randomness.
+• Non-determinism: Identical inputs can yield different outputs due to model's inherent randomness in generating responses.

-• Real-world Complexity: Diverse user queries, edge cases, and ambiguous scenarios.
+• Real-world Complexity: Diverse user queries, edge cases, multitude of user personas and ambiguous scenarios.

 • User-Specific Variations: Different users interact in distinct styles, demanding adaptive responses.